NoelDeMartin/soukai-solid/README.md

 This relation comes with some helper methods.

 `create` and `save` can be used to create and save related models.
-This is useful to set foreign keys automatically and work with models that are not stored in the document root.
+This is useful to set foreign keys automatically.
 Models that are stored in the document of a related model will be saved automatically when the parent model is created if it didn't exist.
 This can also be set up calling the `addModelToStoreInSameDocument` method.

 For example, let's say that we choose to use the `schema:MusicGroup` type to model a music band, and we want to store the members of the band in the same document.